English Literature Stream

 - Cost of visits and travel to and from the airport

 It does not cover air-fares, travel insurance or pocket money.

-- Admission to the Academic English Programme is for students aged 12-17 years.
+- Admission to the English Programme is for students aged 15 and above.

 - In some circumstances, we may ask for the applicant to provide a reference from the school and a copy of their latest school report.

 - Students from one of our participating schools should apply via their school.
 (Please follow the School’s own timetable for Applications).

 - For individual applications not linked with our participating schools, please download an Application Form below and return it to us by 15 March 2024.